varabyte/kobweb/README.md

 For convenience, the Kobweb Gradle Application plugin provides a way to notify it about your JAR task, and it will build and copy it over for you automatically.

-In your Kobweb's build script, include the following `notify...` line:
+In your Kobweb project's build script, include the following `notify...` line:

 ```kotlin
 // site/build.gradle.kts